kellpossible/rustynotes/README.md

 # Rusty Notes

 This is an attempt to create something similar to Google Keep, written in Rust.
-The goal will be for it to be self contained in a single binary and easy to deploy to any server, using an Sqlite database.
+The goal will be for it to be self contained in a single binary and easy to deploy to any server.

 ## Plan